-Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) the 6 months period referred to in paragraph (c)(iii) of the definition of serious credit infringement recommences.
-If a CP discloses payment information or new arrangement information to a CRB that relates to an overdue amount that is the subject of a serious credit infringement disclosure (based on paragraph(c) of the Section 6(1) definition of that term), the CRB must destroy the information relating to the serious credit infringement.
+Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) if more recent - the date of last contact with the individual; the 6 months period referred to in paragraph (c)(iii) of the definition of serious credit infringement recommences.
+12.2 If a CP discloses payment information or new arrangement information to a CRB that relates to an overdue amount that is the subject of a serious credit infringement disclosure (based on paragraph(c) of the Section 6(1) definition of that term), the CRB must destroy the information relating to the serious credit infringement.
 Privacy Act Sect 6K 13.
 Transfer of rights of credit provider Part IIIA Provisions The Privacy Act recognises that the repayment rights of a CP in relation to credit may be transferred and treats the acquirer as a CP for the purposes of the credit .
-Code Obligations I3.I If: (a) an acquirer acquires the rights of a CP in relation to the repayment of an amount of consumer credit; (b) the original CP notifies the individual to whom that consumer credit was provided of the transfer event; and (c) prior to the transfer event, the original CP had disclosed to a CRB consumer credit liability information or default information about the consumer credit, both the original CP and the acquirer must ensure that disclosure is made to the CRB of: (d) the transfer event within 45 days of its occurrence including the name of the acquirer ; and (e) any information that is thereafter required to be disclosed under Part IIIA, the Regulations or this CR code (and for the purposes of that subsequent disclosure the acquirer is taken to have made any disclosures by the original CP in relation to that credit that were made prior to the transfer event).
+Code Obligations I 3.1 If: (a) an acquirer acquires the rights of a CP in relation to the repayment of an amount of consumer credit; (b) the original CP notifies the individual to whom that consumer credit was provided of the transfer event; and (c) prior to the transfer event , the original CP had disclosed to a CRB consumer credit liability information or default information about the consumer credit, both the original CP and the acquirer must ensure that disclosure is made to the CRB of: (d) the transfer event within 45 days of its occurrence including the name of the acquirer ; and (e) any information that is thereafter required to be disclosed under Part IIIA, the Regulations or this CR code (and for the purposes of that subsequent disclosure the acquirer is taken to have made any disclosures by the original CP in relation to that credit that were made prior to the transfer event ).